Ajaykumarkv17/LLM_Examples/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support
-- Create an issue for bug reports or feature requests
+- Create an issue for bug reports or feature requests or error occurs while trying out.
 - Star the repository if you find it helpful
 - Clone the repository for colloboration
 - Fork for your own modifications